pgbackrest/pgbackrest/CONTRIBUTING.md

 #### Without Docker

-If Docker is not installed, then the available tests can be listed using `--vm=none`, and each test must then be run with `--vm=none`.
+If Docker is not installed, then the available tests can be listed using `--dry-run`.
+Some tests require containers and will only be available when Docker is installed.

 pgbackrest-dev => List tests that don't require a container
 ```
-pgbackrest/test/test.pl --vm=none --dry-run
+pgbackrest/test/test.pl --dry-run

 --- output ---